Interested in training in Story Massage but would you like know a bit more? Here are answers to some frequently asked questions.

 Are there any on-going charges or requirements to use Story Massage?

 No. Once you have completed the course then you can use Story Massage within your work or at home at no further cost.
-You may wish to purchase some of our resources (Book, DVD, Stickers and Wallcharts) but this is not obligatory.
+You may wish to purchase some of our resources (Book, DVD, Stickers, Wallcharts and Lanyards) but this is not obligatory.
 However, we do ask you to work within the guidelines of respectful and positive touch discussed on the course.